 Spend your nights in personal interpretations of the usual hotel concept.
 Journalist Marianne Lie Berg, a highly respected contributor to Norwegian media when it comes to design and architecture with a fresh twist, will help you make your holiday even more special.

-Hoel Guest Farm in the county of Hedmark is an example of how far one can take the idea of indulgence and luxury at a location that was originally a stately farm.
+Hoel guest farm in the county of Hedmark is an example of how far one can take the idea of indulgence and luxury at a location that was originally a stately farm.

-If the house of your dreams still is your childhood’s treehouse, you should check out Kraggbua in Engerdal.
-This small-scale wooden hotel room, combines the charm that you remember, with modern comfort for grown-ups.
+If the house of your dreams is still your childhood’s treehouse, you should check out Kraggbua in Engerdal.
+This small-scale wooden hotel room combines the charm that you remember with modern comfort for grown-ups.